 Todd A. Stottlemyer is the Chief Executive Officer and member of the Board of Directors of Acentia.

-Stottlemyer attended the College of William and Mary on a full athletic scholarship, graduating Phi Beta Kappa in 1985 with a B.A.
-He received his Juris Doctor degree from the Georgetown University Law Center in 1991, graduating Cum Laude.
-Stottlemyer is a member of the Virginia State Bar.
+Stottlemyer also serves as chair of the board of The College of William & Mary, where he received a B.A. in 1985.
+Stottlemyer received his Juris Doctor degree from the Georgetown University Law Center in 1991 and is a member of the Virginia State Bar.